 Legal Stuff: The use of these materials is at your own risk.
 DISCUS and other contributors accept no liability for your reliance on any of these materials.
 Nothing in this document constitutes legal advice.
-We suggest that you consult with your attorney and other subject matter advisors for any specific guidance on legal or regulatory compliance.
+We suggest that you consult with your attorney for any specific guidance on legal or regulatory compliance.